 This tutorial describes how to use the advanced features of Vagrant integration in PyCharm.
 The details of using Vagrant and Oracle VirtualBox are out of scope of this tutorial.
-Refer to the respective documentation for more information.
+For more information, refer to the respective documentation.

-Pay attention to prerequisites mentioned in the Vagrant page.
+Pay attention to prerequisites mentioned in the Vagrant: Working with Reproducible Development Environments page.
 Also make sure that a Vagrant box is created and initialized.

 Using the built-in SSH terminal to connect to a Vagrant machine